FlaxEngine/FlaxDocs/manual/animation/skinned-model/index.md

 To learn more about **Import Options** see [Models Importing page](../../graphics/models/import.md).

 > [!Note]
-> Flax during importing separates the skeleton bones (used for the skinning) and the skeleton nodes hierarchy dur to performance reasons (there is less bones that are used for rendering).
-If your model used a sockets or any dedicated nodes they may be lost.
+> Flax during importing separates the skeleton bones (used for the skinning) and the skeleton nodes hierarchy due to performance reasons (there are fewer bones that are used for rendering).
+If your model used sockets or any dedicated nodes they may be lost.
 However, it's better to use the Bone Socket actor in Flax.

 ## Editing skinned model